Shaas-Tutorials/CSharpCodingStandards/layout.md

   // Calculates cumulative normal distribution function.
   ```
 4. Do not create ASCII boxes of asterisks or other characters around comments.
+5. Do use `//` style comments for all commenting.
+Reserve use of `/* */` style comments for commenting out blocks of code.
+6. Consider adding the following region at the top of source files:
+    ```csharp
+    #region Copyright (c) Logility.
+All rights reserved.
+    #endregion
+    ```
+    Any additional copyright notices required (such as use of third-party code embedded directly into your code) can be placed as a comment inside that region.
+7. Do use `///` auto-documentation comments for public types (classes, interfaces, structs, enums) and for public and protected type members (methods, fields, properties, events, etc.).
+DOcumentation style should generally match that of the .NET Framework documentation.
+8. Consider using `///` auto-documentation comments for internal types and for private type members, too.

 ## Code Styling and White Space